- by Bangalore Baptist Hospital

-This disorder is not rare and study shows that it affects millions of people in some way and the numbers are seen to be increasing over the years.
-Study shows that more than 5 million people in the U.S. alone suffer from bipolar disorder and India has seen a 14% rise in the number of individuals being affected over the years.
+This disorder is not rare and the study shows that it affects millions of people in some way and the numbers are seen to be increasing over the years.
+The study shows that more than 5 million people in the U.S. alone suffer from bipolar disorder and India has seen a 14% rise in the number of individuals being affected over the years.

 What are the symptoms of bipolar disorder?

 Symptoms of bipolar disorder usually tend to appear amongst individuals who are in their late teens or early adulthood and women are more likely to be diagnosed with this disorder than men for reasons that still remain unclear.